 One day a hole appeared in the middle of your sales force’s org chart.
 A new supervisor was needed, and the search was on for ‘management material.’
 And it seemed kind of obvious – the best salespeople should surely make the best sales managers!
 Then with both a bang and a thud, your former sales force celebrities were promoted into the most anonymous role in any sales organizations.
 They became your frontline sales managers.

-In fairness, there’s nothing wrong this this story so far.
+In fairness, there’s nothing wrong this story so far.
 You took great salespeople and make them your sales managers.
 It makes sense.
 But if your sales force is like most, your managers now just kind of blend into the landscape.

 Your eyes are naturally drawn to the new generation of rock star salespeople, and your sales managers are that dependable layer of the sales organization that you don’t need worry about.
 They’re solid.
 You can safely (even if unintentionally) ignore them.
 But consider for a moment just how important those frontline managers are to you.
 Imagine your life without them.
 Pretend for a moment that your entire team of frontline sales managers didn’t showup for work one day.
 Or the next, or the next.
 I predict that three things would happen to you, exactly in this order.